Holocaust Writing & Art Contest

 Film/Video (maximum length: 5 minutes)

-Visual Art (painting, drawing, collage, etc.)
+Visual Art (painting, drawing, collage, digital art, etc.)

 Sculpture